WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/03-storage/the-dock/index.md

 When working in the dock, please note:

+- **You must confirm with WAC Head of Workshop exactly what equipment you are planning to leave in the dock, this must be arranged well in advance!**
 - The Ops Assistant is on duty to deal with building operations and are the person who locks up at the end of the day, they might start asking you to leave around 9pm.
 - The area outside the yellow and black striped tape must be clear when you leave
 - If there are other shows in the Studio or Theatre, you might not be able to use the dock due to a load in/out.